-dated June 8, 2023
+dated June 23, 2024

-to the Prospectus dated June 24, 2023
+to the Prospectus dated June 23, 2024

 This Pricing Supplement is delivered in connection with the offering by RSF Social Investment Fund, Inc. (the "Fund") of up to \$200,000,000 aggregate outstanding principal amount of outstanding Investment Notes.
-The offering is made only by the Prospectus dated as of June 24, 2023, and its accompanying appendices and supplements, including this Pricing Supplement (collectively, the "Prospectus").
+The offering is made only by the Prospectus dated as of June 23, 2024, and its accompanying appendices and supplements, including this Pricing Supplement (collectively, the "Prospectus").
 No one has been authorized to give any information or to make any representations in connection with this offering other than those contained in the Prospectus.
 You should not rely on any information or representation that is inconsistent with the Prospectus.

-SUMMARY INFORMATION REGARDING INVESTMENT NOTES Term/Maturity Quarterly 1 year 2 years 3 years Interest Rate 1.00% 2.00% 3.00% 4.00% Minimum Investment Requirement \$1,000 \$25,000 \$25,000 \$25,000 Security/Ranking None; unsecured general obligation de bt Options at Maturity Notes are automatically reinvested upon maturity in a Note of equivalent maturity at the interest rate then in effect, unless an investor elects to have th Investment Note repaid at maturity
+SUMMARY INFORMATION REGARDING INVESTMENT NOTES Term/Maturity Quarterly 1 year 2 years 3 years Interest Rate 1.00% 2.00% 3.00% 4.00% Minimum Investment Requirement \$1,000 \$25,000 \$25,000 \$25,000 Security/Ranking None; unsecured general obligation de bt Options at Maturity Notes are automatically reinvested upon maturity in a Note of equivalent maturity at the interest rate then in effect, unless an investor elects to have the Investment Note repaid at maturity

 ^{} Investment Notes with "Quarterly" term mature on the last date of the calendar quarter in which the Note is issued, regardless of when issued.
-Investment Notes with 1-year, 2-year and 3-year terms are generally issued on the first date of each month and mature on the 1-year, 2-year, or 3-year anniversary of their issuance date, as applicable.
+Investment Notes with 1-vear, 2-vear and 3-vear terms are generally issued on the first date of each month and mature on the 1-year, 2-year, or 3-year anniversary of their issuance date, as applicable.

 In addition to its quarterly and one-year, two-year, or three-year Notes, from time to time the Fund may negotiate custom Notes that have different interest rates and maturity terms ("Custom Notes").
-The minimum investment for Custom Notes is \$1,000,000.
+The minimum investment for Custom Notes is \$1,000,000, and the automatic reinvestment at maturity described above is not applicable to Custom Notes.